alandours/letterboxd-shortcuts/README.md

 ### Selecting films

-Shortcuts that work in any page that has films.
+Shortcuts that work on any page that has films.

 |  Key  | Action |
 |-------|--------|